-Alexia Bedat discuss legal issues in augmented reality at AR in ACTION (ARIA).
+Alexia Bedat discusses legal issues in augmented reality at AR in ACTION (ARIA).

 Alexia Bedat explains the importance, negotiation, and drafting process of podcast production agreements for Podcast Movement University.